maenmulhemeng/Dashboard-APINodeJs/README.md

 We assume when we launch the application it'd have 2 jobs in the array of jobs

+## Tha FrontEnd

+This project is linked to another [frontend project](https://github.com/maenmulhemeng/profitfill-dashboard-react)

 ## Run

 Please first intall the packages `npm run install` and then run the API `npm run start`